Moscow Canal: World War II

 During World War II and the Battle of Moscow, the canal played an instrumental role in the defense of Moscow.
 Wehrmacht plans were to encircle the city from the north and south.
-To avoid this, water was pumped from the canal and reservoirs, which stopped their advance in this direction.
+To prevent this, water was pumped from the canal and reservoirs into the surrounding plains.

 Dimensions

 The minimum depth of the canal is 5.5 m, and its lock dimensions are 290 by 30 m.